rohit12crj/Study-Notes/Devops_DecSecOps_Github-Actions/notes.md

 ✅  Among the above stages which all stages can go in parallel

 ---
+✅ what are the artifacts produced ?
+- java --> jar/war
+- node --> need to check

+---
 ✅ How are code dependencies ensured?
 - java --> pom.xml
 - node --> package-lock.json